ns-rse/git-collaboration/episodes/hooks.md

 There is one section of the configuration which we haven't covered yet, the `ci:` section defined at the bottom.
 This controls how `pre-commit` runs and is used in Continuous Integration which is the topic of our next chapter.

 We've seen how hooks and in particular the [pre-commit][pc] suite can be used to automate many tasks such as running linting checks on your code base prior to commits.
 A short coming of this approach is that whilst the configuration file (`.pre-commit-config.yaml`) may live in your repository it means that every person contributing to the code has to install the hooks and ensure they run locally.

-This won't always be the case but this is where [pre-commit.ci][pc-ci] comes in handy as it runs the Pre-commit hooks as part of the Continuous Integration on GitHub which is the focus of the next episode.
+Not everyone who contributes to your code will do this that is where [pre-commit.ci][pc-ci] comes in handy as it runs the Pre-commit hooks as part of the Continuous Integration on GitHub which is the focus of the next episode.

 ::::::::::::::::::::::::::::::::::::: keypoints